hardliner66/sol/README.md

-# SOL - Steves Odin Library
+# SOL - Steve's Odin Library

 This is a small collection of code I wrote, that I think might be useful for others as well.